 Instead, a portion of your payment goes towards your principal and the remaining portion goes towards the interest of the loan.
 The process by which your loan principal decreases over the life of your loan is known as amortization.

-Before taking a loan, you should be very clear about the total amount you need to pay to pay off the loan (principal + interest), the loan payment per installment, number of payments, the amount you pay towards principal and loan and so on.
+Before taking a loan, you should be very clear about the total amount you need to pay to pay off the loan (principal + interest), the loan payment per installment, the number of payments, the amount you pay towards principal and the loan, and so on.

-Step 1.
-Open Excel 2010 and save the file as amortization.xlsx.
+Open Excel and save the file as amortization.xlsx.
 Type "Loan Amount" in A1, "Loan Term (Years)" in A2, "Payments Per Year" in A3, "Annual Interest Rate" in A4 and "One Time Payment" in A5.
 Also type "Period" in A7, "Beginning Balance" in B7, "Payment" in C7, "Principal" in D7, "Interest" in E7, and "Ending Balance" in F7.

 You will get a window and select Currency from the Category and choose your preferred currency.

 Click OK.
 Similarly, format cell B4 to include a percentage.
 Instead of Currency, choose Percentage from the Category and click OK.